tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 A zero-knowledge proof typically involves two parties, the prover $\mathcal{P}$ and the verifier $\mathcal{V}$; the prover $\mathcal{P}$ has to convince the verifier $\mathcal{V}$ that he knows the correct solution to a set computational problem without disclosing the exact solution.
-So the prover has to produce a proof $\pi$ that attests to the his knowledge of the correct solution, and the verifier must be able to check its veracity without accepting false proofs.
+So the prover has to produce a proof $\pi$ that attests to his knowledge of the correct solution, and the verifier must be able to check its veracity without accepting false proofs.